Activation Steering vs. Finetuning: How Different Are They Really?

 Bottom line:

-Pre-MLP steering can partially imitate MLP finetuning (the $\delta W_g$ and $\delta W_u$ effects), but matching the full update is generally very hard, if not impossible.
+Pre-MLP steering can partially imitate MLP finetuning (the $\Delta W_g$ and $\Delta W_u$ effects), but matching the full MLP update is generally very hard, if not impossible.

 Post-MLP steering